sighjs/sigh/README.md

 ## Why write another one

-* gulp is really cool but some simple operations such as merging two streams together whilst retaining source maps doesn't seem to be possible and watching files for changes involves use of multiple extra modules.
+* gulp is really cool but some simple operations such as merging two streams together whilst retaining source maps doesn't seem to be possible, the syntax is also a little verbose, especially when watching files is needed.
 * Gobble is really cool and inspired a bunch of this, but I thought the design could be simplified by using arrays of resources as the pipeline payload rather than having exceptions in the code for various plugins.
 * Broccoli is pretty cool but... no source maps.
 Writing plugins needs a lot of code.
 * Plumber uses a version of gaze that doesn't work on linux.